simpleralternative/go-shared/stream/README.md

 Railway Oriented Programming.
 We can compose small, well-tested functions with automatic error handling.
 Any error simply bypasses the rest of the operations in a transform chain.

+Transform's internal function interfaces are just your value types and errors.
+Data exchanged with a transforming process requires a Result type for error checking.
+Check the tests for examples.